-Paying regular extra payments on your loan principal provides huge savings.
-Borrowers can do this in several ways.
-Paying a single additional payment once a year is perhaps the simplest to keep track of.
-However, many folks can't afford such a large additional expense, so dividing an extra payment into 12 additional monthly payments works as well.
-Another very popular option is to pay a half payment every other week.
-The effect here is that you make one extra monthly payment in a year.
-Each option produces slightly different results, but each will significantly shorten the length of your mortgage and lower the total interest you will pay over the life of the loan.
+Paying regular extra payments toward the loan principal yields big savings.
+You can pay extra on principal in many different ways.
+Making one additional full payment once a year is probably the simplest to keep track of.
+If you can't afford to pay an extra whole payment all at once, you can divide that payment by 12 and pay that additional amount monthly.
+Finally, you can pay a half payment every other week.
+Each of these options produces different results, but each will significantly reduce the duration of your mortgage and lower the total interest you will pay over the life of the loan.

 Lump-sum Additional Payment

-Some folks can't manage any extra payments.
-Remember that almost all mortgages will permit you to make additional payments to your principal at any time.
-Any time you come into unexpected cash, consider using this provision to make a one-time additional payment on principal.
-If, for example, you receive a large gift or tax refund five years into your mortgage, you could pay this money toward your loan principal, resulting in huge savings and a shorter payback period.
-For most loans, even a modest amount, paid early enough in the loan period, could offer huge savings in interest and in the length of the loan.
+Some borrowers can't manage any extra payments.
+But remember that most mortgages allow you to make additional payments at any time.
+Whenever you get some unexpected money, consider using this provision to make a one-time additional payment on principal.
+If, for example, you were to receive a surprise windfall just a few years into your mortgage, you could pay this windfall toward your mortgage loan principal, which would result in enormous savings and a shorter payback period.
+Unless the loan is quite large, even a few thousand dollars applied early in the loan period can yield huge savings over the duration of the loan.

 Do you have a question regarding a mortgage program?